 On July 7, 2011, the Board authorized the establishment of the Executive Share Purchase Plan (as defined below) which provides for mandatory purchases of Common Shares by certain key executives of the Company in order to better align the Participants' (as defined below) financial interests with those of the holders of Common Shares, create ownership focus and build long-term commitment to the Company.
+Participation in the Executive Share Purchase Plan is generally required to participate in the Stock Option Plan.
 Each Participant is required to make annual purchases of Common Shares through the facilities of the TSX secondary market having an aggregate purchase price equal to 10% of his or her annual base salary.
 Annual Purchases (as defined below) must be made within 90 days of May 1 of every fiscal year.
 Each Participant has the obligation to make Annual Purchases until he or she owns Common Shares having an aggregate market value equal to 50% of his or her base salary.
-See "Executive Share Purchase Plan", below.
+See "Executive Share Purchase Plan".

 On July 5, 2018, the Board authorized the establishment of the Stock Option Plan pursuant to which directors, NEOs and other key employees will be granted Options (as defined in the Stock Option Plan) to purchase Common Shares.
 On September 9, 2021, the shareholders of the Company approved the unallocated Options to purchase common shares to a maximum (when taken together with then issued and outstanding Options) of no greater than 10% of the then issued and outstanding common shares of the Company under the Company's Stock Option Plan.
-For Fiscal 2022, an aggregate number of 166,472 Options were granted to the directors, NEOs and other key employees of the Company.
-See "Tecsys Stock Option Plan" below.
+For Fiscal 2024, an aggregate number of 283,874 Options were granted to the directors, NEOs and other key employees of the Company.
+See "Tecsys Stock Option Plan".

-With a continued desire to align senior executive incentives with the financial interests of shareholders, the Board of Directors has decided to add a performance based vesting criterion on Options granted under the Stock Option Plan during or after calendar 2022 to the Executive Chairman, the CEO and the CFO.
+With a continued desire to align senior executive incentives with the financial interests of shareholders, the Board of Directors has decided to add a performance-based vesting criterion on Options granted under the Stock Option Plan during or after calendar 2022 to the Executive Chairman, the CEO and the CFO.
+The Board of Directors decided to add a performance-based vesting criterion on Options granted under the Stock Option Plan on or after June 27, 2024, to all participants.
 The performance-based vesting criterion will be tied to the SaaS revenue growth.